-We were in Jedda for a few days and the town is very commercialized with all of your normal restaurants (minus the alcohol since it is a dry country ), and the people are a few years behind the curve.
+We were in Jedda for a few days and the town is very commercialized with all of your normal restaurants (minus the alcohol since it is a dry country 🙁 ), and the people are a few years behind the curve.
 Women are forbidden to drive in Jedda.
-A few days before we pulled in a woman was arrested because she had driven and she video taped herself doing it as part of a protest and posted it on you tube.
+A few days before we pulled in a woman was arrested because she drove her car, video taped it, and posted the video on the youtube.
 The authorities were at her doorstep shortly after, because her husband turned her in and she is now in jail.
-As someone who is a large feminist, my views would be frowned upon in this country.

-Last night I had the 2-7 and about 14 merchant ships were transiting in two lines very close together.
-Now they are forming in packs and transiting together to minimize the risk.
+Last night I had the 0200-0700 watch and about 14 merchant ships were transiting in two lines very close together.
+Now they are forming in packs and transiting together to minimize the risk of getting pirated.
 Every hour we give a Security call on bridge to bridge to let them know that there is a warship in the area that could send assistance should they notice any illegal or suspicious activities.
 Everytime I’m done speaking they come on the bridge to bridge and say thank-you, you sound so beautiful, and then there’s normally some vulgar comments I will not elaborate on.
 Men are Pigs!

 My department head WEPS brought a binder up to the bridge for counter piracy ops and the cover sheet was very funny, it said (substantially less than) and below it, 101 ways to catch a pirate with a picture of Johnny Depp on the front from Pirates of the Caribbean.
 Then inside the cover it said trip wires: eye patches, peg leg, parrot, booty.
 Below that it then said, (or more helpful ways) and started listing the actual things we need to look for.

 The 3 pictures directly above can be found on the Canadian Content Website specifically on the article entitled The Moment the Royal Navy Captured Somali Pirates after Cat and Mouse Chase.